-Replace with: Disability Insurance Considerations for Working Women
+Disability Income Insurance Considerations for Working Women

 Disability income insurance (DI) is designed to help replace a portion of your income if a disabling illness or injury prevents you from working.
 Understanding how DI works can be an important part of evaluating financial protection strategies.

-How Disability Income Insurance Works
+How DI Works

 A DI policy pays a monthly benefit if you are experiencing a disabling illness or injury and unable to work.
 Key features of a policy may include:

-- Elimination (waiting) period
+Elimination (waiting) Period

-- Definition of disability
+Definition of Disability

 Coverage details can vary, so reviewing policy terms is important when comparing options.